Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 Configuring a ``pyramid`` Authentication Policy
 --------------------------------------------------

-For any :mod:`pyramid` application to perform authorization, we need to add a ``security.py`` module and we'll need to change our :term:`application registry` to add an :term:`authentication policy` and a :term:`authorization policy`.
+For any :app:`Pyramid` application to perform authorization, we need to add a ``security.py`` module and we'll need to change our :term:`application registry` to add an :term:`authentication policy` and a :term:`authorization policy`.